Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 Meaning and Usage Difference

 A bare infinitive does not usually create a different meaning by itself.
-It is chosen because the grammar pattern requires it.
+It appears because the grammar pattern requires it.

 She brought a jacket to stay warm.